Examples

 Note

-You may increase the resolution of the grid to improve the accuracy of the reverse shock synchrotron radiation.
+You may increase the resolution of the grid to improve the accuracy of the reverse shock synchrotron radiation if you see spiky features.

 Inverse Compton Cooling